Skip to content

 Estimate voltage sensitivity matrix H = dv/dp (pu per kW).

-Uses finite differences on the 3 single-phase DC loads.
+Uses finite differences on the 3 single-phase DC loads for a specific site (or all sites combined).

 Returns: